kevinrutherford/jest-wip-reporter/README.md

 The report generated comprises four parts:

 1. A progress report.
    By default the reporter emits a single character when each test runs:
    - Passing: a green '.'
    - WIP: an amber '?'
    - Failing: a red 'x'

    This can be changed to emit a tree of nested describe and test titles by setting the environment variable `$JWR_PROGRESS` to `tree` (the default value is `dots`).

 2. A summary of WIP tests.
+   By default this is output as a tree of nested describe and test titles.
+   To replace this with a flat list of fully-qualified test names set the environment variable `$JWR_WIP_REPORT` to `list` (the default value is `tree`).

 3. Details of any failures.

 4. A summary of the test run.

-### Configuration

-By default this reporter emits a single character for each executed test.
-To see test titles instead, set the environment variable `$JWR_PROGRESS` to `tree`.

 ## Installation